speratus/django-inertia-template-react/readme.md

 ### Important files

 The inertia template is located at `templates/inertia_layout.html`.
 Note the use of the `vite_*` related tags and the `{% load django_vite %}` tag near the top of the file.
-These tags are required to load the vite assets used by Inertia.
-There are more details on how vite is configured to integrate with Django below.
+These tags are required to load the Vite assets used by Inertia.
+There are more details on how Vite is configured to integrate with Django below.

 The `{% block inertia %}` tags are also key in integrating Django with Inertia.